flhofer/dell_TB16_firmware/README.md

    - MST-2 requires `mDP` or `HDMI`
 5. If Cable/Dock NVM targets are missing, reconnect the TB cable to the host, reboot once, then retry `fwupdtool install-blob <bin-file>`.
 6. If targets still do not enumerate after two full retry cycles, stop and collect verbose output with `fwupdmgr --verbose get-devices` before further attempts.
 7. If you still get an `unable to autodetect chip family` when flashing MST (timeouts seem to be normal), use the `mst-*.exe` official Windows flasher only with the problematic device.
 MST update status stays inconsistent until it is the only active device, and Windows flashing might need to be repeated.
-Reported: @kwuw
+Reported: @kwuw, [#20](https://github.com/flhofer/dell_TB16_firmware/issues/20)

 ### Flashing MST chips